aiidalab/aiidalab-qe/docs/source/howto/xas.rst

 .. note::
     You should notice that "C K-edge" and "Site 4" are listed in the legend to the right of the plot - this is because all carbon atoms in the structure are symmetrically equivalent and thus will produce the same spectrum.
 The workflow has accounted for this and only calculates the spectrum of the first carbon atom (site number 4 in the structure.)

 Immediately below the element selection box are the broadening parameters.
 The XANES spectrum returned by the workflow will initially have a Lorentzian broadening of 0.1 eV.
 As broadening parameters cannot be calculated from first-principles, we will tune these parameters by hand.
-We will compare to an experimentally-obtained C K-edge spectrum of Li\ :sub:`2`\ CO\ :sub:`3`.
+We will first compare to an experimentally-obtained C K-edge spectrum of Li\ :sub:`2`\ CO\ :sub:`3`.

 Try changing the first slider (:math:`\Gamma_{hole}`).
 This will initially apply a constant Lorentzian broadening for the entire spectrum.
 Comparing to the experimental reference for carbon, we can see that it is difficult to effectively re-create the experimental spectrum with a constant Lorentzian broadening scheme.
 Setting this to 0 eV will plot the spectrum with no post-processing.

-Navigate to the upper center of the XAS panel and tick the box next to `use variable energy broadening`, which will change the behaviour of the broadening tools to use an arctangent-like function commonly used for broadening XANES spectra (see `Calandra & Bunau (2013)`_ [1]_ for further description).
+Navigate to the upper center of the XAS panel and tick the box next to `use variable energy broadening`, which will change the behaviour of the broadening tools to use an arctangent-like function commonly used for broadening XANES spectra (see `Calandra & Bunau (2013)`_ [1]_ for further discussion).
 Set the three sliders in the following configuration:

 * :math:`\Gamma_{hole} = 0.3`
 * :math:`\Gamma_{max} = 5.0`